Stability of homogeneous bundles on P^3: Some technical lemmas to study stability

-In this section we collect some technical notation and lemmas, which will be useful in the next section to study homogeneous subbundles (in particular their slope) of homogeneous bundles and then to study stability.

-\begin{rema} { i) The first Chern class of a homogeneous bundle $E$ can be calculated as the sum of the first Chern classes of the irreducible bundles corresponding to the vertices of the ${\cal Q}$-support of $E$ multiplied by the multiplicities.
+\begin{rema} i) The first Chern class of a homogeneous bundle $E$ can be calculated as the sum of the first Chern classes of the irreducible bundles corresponding to the vertices of the ${\cal Q}$-support of $E$ multiplied by the multiplicities.
 The rank of $E$ is the sum of the ranks of the irreducible bundles corresponding to such vertices multiplied by the multiplicities.

-We will often speak of the slope (resp. first Chern class, rank) of a graph with multiplicities instead of the slope (resp. first Chern class, rank) of the vector bundle whose ${\cal Q}$-support is that graph with multiplicities.
+We will often speak of the slope (resp. $c_1$, rank) of a graph with multiplicities instead of the slope (resp. $c_1$, rank) of the vector bundle whose ${\cal Q}$-support is that graph with multiplicities.